Huntington Hospital Residency

 Dr. David Martin Biography:

 Dr. David Martin received degrees in Medical and Surgery from the Leicester University Medical School, England.
 He emigrated to America in 1992, and worked as a cardiothoracic surgical assistant while he studied for the United States medical licensing examinations.
 In 1995 he started a surgical residency at the Huntington Memorial Hospital and became the chief resident in general surgery in 2000.
 He is now a board-certified general surgeon, fellow of the American College of Surgeons and assistant clinical professor of surgery at the USC Keck Medical School.
-He is an active member of the Society of Laparoendoscopic Surgeons, as well as the American Society for Metabolic and Bariatric Surgery.
+He is an active member of the Society of Laparoendoscopic Surgeons, as well as the American Society for Metabolic and Weight Loss Surgery.